 Addressing the aforementioned endogeneity issues, some studies have utilized mergers as an identification strategy (Gurun et al., 2022; Austin, 2022).
 However, this approach has limitations due to the non-overlapping nature of many large LTRs' property holdings and the market-specific focus of mergers.
+Additionally, this strategy relies on two companies having accrued significant SFR portfolios; it is not well-suited to study the early phase of the industry in which institutional investors bought from small investors or owner-occupants.
 Another strategy involves the Fannie & Freddie First Look program, which is primarily relevant to real estate owned (REO) and foreclosure sales (Lambie-Hanson et al., 2022).
 Given the significant decline in such sales since 2013, this strategy offers diminished predictive power for investor entry in more recent times; indeed, the industry began to take off after 2013Q4 when Blackstone introduced the first public debt offering securitized by the rental income generated by its portfolio of single-family homes.